-MANNHEIM, Germany; BERKELEY, Calif.; and KNOXVILLE, Tenn.--Tianhe-2, a supercomputer developed by China’s National University of Defense Technology, is the world’s new No. 1 system with a performance of 33.86 petaflop/s on the Linpack benchmark, according to the 41st edition of the twice-yearly TOP500 list of the world’s most powerful supercomputers.
+LEIPZIG, Germany; BERKELEY, Calif.; and KNOXVILLE, Tenn.—For the third consecutive time, Tianhe-2, a supercomputer developed by China’s National University of Defense Technology, has retained its position as the world’s No. 1 system with a performance of 33.86 petaflop/s (quadrillions of calculations per second) on the Linpack benchmark, according to the 43rd edition of the twice-yearly TOP500 list of the world’s most powerful supercomputers.

 The 43rd Top500 List will be released Monday June 23rd, during the opening session of the ISC'14 conference in Leipzig, Germany.

 ISC is an IEEE-recognized key global conference and exhibition for high performance computing, networking and storage.

 "Hans Werner Meuer (1936 – 2014†) and his legacy need little introduction within the high-performance computing (HPC) community.
 In Europe, he is known as the “Father of European supercomputing.”
 Hans, as he was fondly known in the community, became involved in data processing in 1960 and for the next 54 years of his life, he played various roles in the supercomputing world."